asgard2023/data-translate/readmeEn.md

 * Support initial translation with translation api and save to database.
 * It is supported to modify the translation results, and the modified results shall prevail.
 * It is recommended to use numbers as id
+* Support for multi-threaded concurrent translation of content (may be limited by vendor API frequency)

 ## Relevant information
 * Baidu translation api https://fanyi-api.baidu.com/doc/21